What is a Watershed?

-A watershed is a an area of land that sheds water into creeks and rivers and drains to one geographic point such as a river, lake, bay, or the ocean.
+A watershed is an area of land that sheds water into creeks and rivers and drains to one geographic point such as a river, lake, bay, or the ocean.
 The highest ridges of the land form the boundaries of the watershed.

-Look at this watershed map of the United States.
-Do those lines remind you of any other parts of living things?
+Looking at this watershed map of the United States, do those lines remind you of any other parts of living things?
 Amazing similarities in living things, aren’t there?
 Now think of the earth as one giant living thing!

 Can you find the Mississippi River Watershed?
 How about the Sacramento/San Joaquin Valley Watershed?
 Can you guess where the Colorado River Watershed is?
 What other major watersheds can you name?